+356-2033-01-78

 Family of a third-country national living in Malta

-If you have lived in Malta legally for two or more years and hold a residence permit valid for at least one year, you may apply for residency for your family members:
+If you have lived in Malta legally for 2 or more years and hold a residence permit valid for at least 1 year, you may apply for residence for your family members:

 • unmarried minor children of both spouses.